-Obviously, the most well-known toy drive is the U.S. Marine Corps’ annual Toys for Tots Drive.
+The most well-known toy drive is the U.S. Marine Corps’ annual Toys for Tots Drive.
 Since its founding in 1995, the Toys for Tots program has distributed more than 512 million toys to more than 237 million less fortunate children.
 You can choose to donate a toy online or drop one off at one of its local toy drop locations.

 Becca’s LEGacy donates collected toys to Chicago-area hospitals to help children with cancer.
 New, unwrapped toys, art supplies, puzzles and more for infants through teens can be purchased through the foundation’s Amazon wish list.